 Poplar wood is a type of wood that is often used to make furniture, cabinets, wooden toys, plywood, and other items.
 It’s a hardwood, yet it’s just as simple to deal with as pine panels or other softwoods.

 Poplar boards have an ivory tone with brown or green lines going through the heartwood.
-Furthermore, the wood has a straight grain and a consistent feel.
+Furthermore, its lumber has a straight grain and a consistent feel.

 It features a moderate density, so paints and glues stick quite well to it.
 Because of these properties, poplar is one of the most popular utilitarian hardwoods.